 Regardless of what type of show you are producing, you need to protect and organize your cords.
 Solutions include cable ties, cable mats and cable covers.

 To organize audio and stage cables, you’ll want to invest in speaker cable covers and stage cable covers.
 Talk with your technical crew about stage cable management ideas.
 Use Velcro cable ties and fully wrap cables together, or even better, store them in a cable channel organizer.
 Invest in sophisticated power strips with inputs for USB plugs and traditional three-pronged plugs, as well as HDMI inputs, if possible.

-Consider investing in the Firefly® illuminated 5-channel cable protector.
+Consider investing in the Checkers Safety™ Firefly® illuminated 5-channel cable protector to ensure entertainment and staff members don't trip while taking the stage.
 It has a built-in battery-powered LED in the ramps and brightly colored lids for increased visibility in low light situations.